jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-12-my-2024-year-in-review/index.md

 I've a number of small wins which I'm very proud of.
 For example going for 30 unbroken butterfly pull ups during the first Jackie test!
 Doing 20 unbroken bar muscle ups during the pulling test.
 Getting up to 72kg snatch.
 Apparently I've noted 50kg for the snatch towards the beginning of the year.
 And 75kg for the clean & jerk, and now that's at 95kg.
 Handstand walk progression keeps getting better which is nice!
 Very happy with all of those!

-The training camp in Tenerife was an entire thing of its own, super amazing to train with legends like Jonne Koski and Emilia Leppanen, but more on that in its own section below as it was trully incredible!
+The training camp in Tenerife was an entire thing of its own, super amazing to train with legends like Jonne Koski and Emilia Leppänen, but more on that in its own section below as it was trully incredible!

 Some stats as of December 2024: